-If you want to dive deeper on a school, take a look at the extracurricular and academic opportunities that the school offers.
+If you want to dive deeper on a school, take a look at the extracurricular and academic opportunities that the school offers using the MySchools online directory.
 If a school has a lot of AP classes, it can be a sign that a school is particularly academically rigorous.
 In other cases, you may find that the student you're working with is particularly interested in a certain after school club or activity that will motivate them to attend school regularly.
-This information is available in the MySchools online directory.